 The device automatically determines the correct source IP address for the destination network.
-If you want to use a fixed source IP address instead, enter it symbolically or directly here.
+To use a fixed source IP address instead, enter it symbolically or directly here.

 Control method

 Specifies the line monitoring method.
 Line monitoring checks if a SIP provider line is available.
 The Call Router can make use of the monitoring status to initiate a change to a backup line.
 The monitoring method sets the way in which the status is checked.
 Possible values are: